-Welcome to Ludlow Church of England School, and thank you for visiting our website.
+Welcome to Ludlow Church of England School.
 We are a 11-16 community school, located in the beautiful county of Shropshire.
-Ludlow CE School is a partner academy of the Diocese of Hereford Multi-Academy Trust.
+Ludlow CE School is an academy within the Diocese of Hereford Multi-Academy Trust.
 We consider ourselves to be a very special and unique school in terms of what we offer to our students and the local community.
-This is due to being truly comprehensive and inclusive, as well as having a strong church foundation.
+This is due to being truly comprehensive and inclusive, as well as having a strong Church foundation.

 The school community shares a single vision of “Excellence Together”, where staff and students aim to make excellence a habit in all that we do: our teaching and learning, behaviour and care of each other, within a Christian and multi-faith ethos.
 Our vision is underpinned by our core Christian values of excellence, resilience and care.
 We are ambitious in our aspirations for our students and want them to leave us as confident and articulate young people, able to succeed in an ever-changing world.